-Mark joins Sussex as a Senior Associate in the firm's Energy and Environment Practice after more than eight years at Queen's Park.
-During his tenure in the Government of Ontario, he served in a number of policy and legislative affairs capacities, including at the Ministry of Energy, Ministry of Transportation & Infrastructure, and Ministry of Municipal Affairs & Housing.
+Mark Olsheski is a Vice President in the Energy and Environment Practice at Sussex Strategy Group where he provides advocacy and advisory services to power and utilities, infrastructure, natural resources and industrial clients.
+Mark joined Sussex after more than eight years at Queen's Park serving in a number of policy and legislative affairs capacities within the Government of Ontario, including at the Ministry of Energy, Ministry of Transportation & Infrastructure, and Ministry of Municipal Affairs & Housing.

 Mark holds a Bachelor of Science in Business Administration (BSBA) from the IUM Business School in the Principality of Monaco.